 - Fast process of immigration and quick access to skilled professionals

 - A one-window operation for a wide range of government services like visa formalities, residential permits, licensing, etc.

 The global trend of trade liberalization has enabled free zones in Abu Dhabi to take full advantage of different and opportunities and challenges, along with providing support every step of the way to Abu Dhabi free zone registered companies.
 Registering a company in an Abu Dhabi free zone requires a proper plan dealing with all the factors such as a suited infrastructure according to the needs of the business and all the legal formalities are dealt with properly.
 A business owner or an appointed manager, director, or a shareholder of the new company should be well aware of all the requirements of licensing and registration, all the legal procedures, funding requirements, and the type of ownership allowed in the free zone and must have all the required documents and required minimum capital in place and deposited in the bank selected by the free zone authority.

 Dual License For All Abu Dhabi Free Zone Companies

-We are specialized in all types of company formation in across UAE
+We are specialized in all types of company formation in Abu Dhabi and across the UAE

 - Deliver ideas on identifying the suitable free zone area